Your

 The Home Inspection as a Bargaining Tool

 Sometimes what can happen is the home inspection becomes a bargaining tool for the potential buyer.
 Their independent home inspector makes recommendations on repairs which gives buyers a chance to bargain for a lower price.
-But an experienced property inspector can offer you the same bargaining chips, when it comes time to negotiate.

 The Purpose of the Home Inspection